graboskyc/SCBCarnivalPPPOS/README.md

-# SCBCarnivalPPPOS
+# SCBCarnivalPPPOS - SCB Carnival Pete's Place POS
-Simple Point of Sale (POS) system for the Pete's Place bar at the SCB Carnival.
+A very basic Point of Sale (POS) system for the Pete and Larry's Place bar and grill at the [SCB Carnival](http://scbcarnival.com).

 All menu items are listed in the products.js and then it builds the dynamic touch screen system.
 It will keep a running receipt of what is being ordered, the cost, and calculate the change.

-Very basic.

-Built on BootStrap

 # Modifying
 Simply edit the products.js.
 Create a list of objects as shown in the sample.
 The ID must be unique for receipt purposes.